Skip Navigation. Skip to content

 1. Disclose and receive approval for COIs/COCs, as required by University Policy and Maryland State Ethics Law;

-5. Applicability of this Policy is subject to change per Maryland State Ethics Commission guidance and/or state and federal laws and regulations.
+4. Applicability of this Policy is subject to change per Maryland State Ethics Commission guidance, Funding Agency guidance, and/or state and federal laws and regulations.

-OCIs identified as being related to a proposal or ongoing research must be managed through mitigation or removal of the conflict.
-The applicable management measures may be outlined in a Mitigation Plan that is shared with the sponsor.
+3. University Members must disclose all activities on any Sponsored Project proposal submission, and all activities will be reviewed for potential COIs.
+OCIs identified as being related to a Sponsored Project must be managed through mitigation or removal of the conflict.
+The applicable measures may be outlined in a Management Plan that is shared with the Funding Agency.

-New faculty and staff that participated in Activities before becoming a member of the University that may give rise to an OCI at the University, must disclose these activities on any federal grant or contract submission through KCOI.
-University Members must disclose any activities that may give rise to an OCI on any federal grant or contract submission through KCOI.
+5. New faculty and staff that participated in activities before becoming a member of the University that may give rise to an OCI at the University, must disclose these activities on any federal Sponsored Project submission.